isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

   - *e.g.* the base account tb@mylab.org might have a longer-form alias like thomas.brown@mylab.org

-After going through the registration process described above, there will be a short delay before your Google identity is granted the necessary access to BigQuery and the COSMIC data resources.
 If you can't successfully run a query or see the COSMIC tables under the isb-cgc project, please `verify <https://accounts.google.com/ForgotPasswd>`_ that the Google ID you have provided is a valid Google account.
 If you are still not able to run a query or see the data sets, please contact us at feedback@isb-cgc.org.